windwhiterain/Elf/readme.md

 every node.
 4. Operator can be viewed as an input to another operator through branch data flow.
+5. Data and Operation are separated while houdini mixed them into nodes.
 5. One operator can accept multiple input data flow in different structure as long as they share a same access schema that compatible with the operator.In houdini,you have to specify the way operator process the data for every input,and have to group the inputs to one,send to the operator then split them again.
-6. Operators work by its side effects,rather than copy it then modify it and pass it on.As a result,Operator can be viewed as an input to another operator,Which can hardly be done in houdini because of its purely functional semantics.
+6. Operators work by its side effects,rather than copy it then modify it and pass it on.However,houdini use purely functional semantics.
+7. Operator can be viewed as an input to another operator, Which can hardly be done in houdini.
+8. To meet the need illuminated in [5]() and [7](),in houdini, you may make references from multiple nodes to one node, the one node is viewed as a parameter to the network that refers to it,or viewed as a node process the data in the nodes that refers to it.However,you cannot change the referred node's type or the reference on attribute level would fail to maintain.Now you can easily achieve that via Elf.